alextselegidis/easyappointments-wordpress/README.txt

 The "width", "height" and "style" attributes are optional but can help you to fine tune the styling of the iframe.

+Additionally, you can use the "provider" and "service" shortcode attributes to preselect a provider or a service or both on a certain page (e.g. `[easyappointments provider="2" service="1"]`, where "2" and "1" are the record IDs, they can be fetched from the Easy!Appointments backend section, in the users and services page accordingly by clicking the dedicated link of a record).

-*Find out more about Easy!Appointments at http://easyappointments.org*
+*Find out more about Easy!Appointments at https://easyappointments.org*

 == Installation ==